kachurovskiy/nanoels/README.md

 # Limitations

+- Plastic gears shouldn't heat up or they will deform and disconnect.
+Stepper can heat up quite a bit during continuous operation.
+Depending on the stepper driver current, the limit seems to be ~50% duty cycle with 10min operation / 10min cooldown.
+For higher duty cycle something like metal HTD 5M gears, belt and a metal stepper mount would be required.
 - Nema 23 stepper usable maximum is ~600 RPM, here a 1:1 stepper to leadscrew ratio is used.
 In practice this means that cutting e.g. 2mm thread with a 2mm leadscrew spindle top speed should stay under 600 RPM.
+  - NanoEls would take the stepper at 1000 RPM and higher but it likely won't have much torque at that point
   - This can be mitigated to some extent by using e.g. 40 tooth gear on the leadscrew and 60 tooth gear on the motor at the expense of the maximum leadsrew torque
-- Might need to add 2 pull-up resistors (try 2kOhm) on encoder inputs on the PCB if you see the problem with rare and short stepper reverses.
-This problem should be mitigated with the V4 software update though.

 # Hardware overview